 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Lightly oil a baking dish.

-Pound: cover the meat with plastic wrap and pound it to an even thickness.
-The trick is to pound the meat completely even but not overdo it and break it apart.
+- Pound: Cover the meat with plastic wrap and pound it to an even thickness.
+The trick is to beat the meat completely even but not overdo it and break it apart.
 Do it gently.

 - Fill: Spread the mustard on the inner side of the pounded filet.
 Cover with bacon strips.
 Spread the cream cheese mixture evenly all over (it works best if you do it with your hands).

-- Finish: Roll up the meat and secure it with toothpicks.
+- Roll up the meat and secure it with toothpicks.